 This is a request for service.
-If they phone to complain that he/she had requested a pothole be repaired weeks
+If they phone to complain that he/she had requested a pothole be repaired weeks ago and nothing had been done, then this constitutes a complaint.

-During the 2022/23 financial year a total of 71 'request for action' 27 complaints and 1 administrative action complaint was received throughout the year.
-This is an increase from 2021/22, mainly due to Council's implementation of Snap Send Solve that has opened a new pathway to register requests for action and complaints.
+During the 2023/24 financial year a total of 111 'request for action', 11 complaints and 0 administrative action complaints was received throughout the year.
+This is an increase from 2022/23, mainly due to Council's implementation of Snap Send Solve that has opened a new pathway to register requests for action and complaints.

-By 30th June 2023, 20 requests for action, complaints and (the single) administrative action complaint remained unresolved.
+By 30th June 2024, 11 requests for action, complaints and (the single) administrative action complaint remained unresolved.

-Revenue Policy
+❖ Revenue Policy